andrew/ultimate-awesome/README.md

 - [awesome-fmi](https://github.com/traversaro/awesome-fmi) - A curated list of Functional Mock-up Interface (FMI) libraries, tools and resources.
 - [toptout](https://github.com/beatcracker/toptout) - 📡 Easily opt-out from telemetry collection.
 - [RS-Adversarial-Learning](https://github.com/EdisonLeeeee/RS-Adversarial-Learning) - A curated collection of adversarial attack and defense on recommender systems.
+- [awesome-drones](https://github.com/janesmae/awesome-drones) - A curated list of Awesome Drones resources.
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.
 - [awesome-istio](https://github.com/mstrYoda/awesome-istio) - A curated list of Istio related tools, frameworks and articles.
 - [awesome-systools](https://github.com/Spacial/awesome-systools) - Awesome Systools is a collection of sysadmins daily handy tools.
 - [awesome-emotion](https://github.com/emotion-js/awesome-emotion) - A curated list of awesome stuff related to emotion.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
-- [awesome-drones](https://github.com/janesmae/awesome-drones) - A curated list of Awesome Drones resources.
 - [awesome-mixed-sample-data-augmentation](https://github.com/JasonZhang156/awesome-mixed-sample-data-augmentation) - A collection of awesome things about mixed sample data augmentation.
+- [awesome-voice-conversion](https://github.com/JeffC0628/awesome-voice-conversion) - A curated list of awesome voice conversion, projects and communities.
 - [awesome-complexity](https://github.com/sellisd/awesome-complexity) - An awesome list of complex systems science resources.
 - [awesome-browser-extensions-and-apps](https://github.com/vitalets/awesome-browser-extensions-and-apps) - :zap:A curated list of awesome resources for building browser extensions and apps.
 - [awesome-azure-sql](https://github.com/yorek/awesome-azure-sql) - An awesome list of Azure SQL samples for Developers of any Language and Platform.